CCNUxx/NCEE_COMPLEX_NETWORK/README.md

 All the data is stored in the "./data" folder.
 You just need to run the "main.py" file.

-If you use any of the related data or codes, please cite this paper. ^ _＾
+If you use any of the related data or codes, please cite this paper, the link is: arXiv:2407.13161 [physics.soc-ph]. ^ _＾